ProServicesStorage/ansible_configs/README.md

 The final step is to navigate to the terminal > preferences and select the Nerd Font as the default.
 Run nvim and the icons will now show correctly.

-4. Change the color scheme for Lazy Vim as the default was barely readable.
+1. Change the color scheme for Lazy Vim as the default was barely readable on the MAC

 ```bash
 touch ~/.config/nvim/lua/plugins/colorscheme.lua